GUIDELINES TO ASSIST OUTPATIENT MANAGEMENT OF PEOPLE WITH KIDNEY TRANSPLANTS

 These guidelines are not an exhaustive manual covering all aspects of outpatient care.
-They are a summary of information covering points of information that we hope will help staff manage patients - especially those coming into the outpatient service.
-The clinical information included is neither exhaustive not updated frequently hence, wherever possible, links to authoritative guidelines provided by specialist professional bodies have been used.
-However, there is no such a thing as 'standard' or 'average' transplant recipient.
+They are a summary of information covering points of information that we hope will help staff manage patients.
+The clinical information included is neither exhaustive nor updated frequently hence, wherever possible, links to authoritative guidelines provided by specialist professional bodies have been used.
+However, there is no such thing as a ‘standard’ or ‘average’ transplant recipient.
 Guidelines are there to support, not replace, experienced and considered medical opinion.
-We welcome and encourage feedback on what's good and what could be better, in the spirit of quality improvement.

-Clinics are held on Monday, Wednesday and Friday mornings in OPD1 at the Royal Infirmary of Edinburgh (RIE).
-NHS Lothian doctors also provide outreach clinics for patients attending the Borders General Hospital and St John's Hospital.
+Clinics are held on Monday, Wednesday & Friday mornings in OPD1 at the Royal Infirmary of Edinburgh (RIE).
+NHS Lothian doctors also provide outreach clinics for patients attending the Borders General Hospital & St John’s Hospital.

 Suggested schedule for outpatient appointments